Auckland : Around The World In 80 Days – Days 18 – 22

 Big chunks, bigger, and regular in shape, had been cooked in Ras El Hanout, Moroccan Spice.
 Thereafter the pieces were rolled in Dukkah Herb Mix.
 Dukkah, I had never heard of it, a wonderful blend that will make an appearance in Blighty, one day.

-No Bier today, some red wine was the substitute.
 A lot of people in this country pooh-pooh Australian table wines – said Eric Idle in a Monty Python sketch once upon a time.
 This wine was from New Zealand, I know, I picked it.
 Way better than a Coq du Rod Laver.

 The calendar.
 Every year, Hector makes a calendar of Marg and Hector’s trips.
-On has been posted to Auckland since the inception of this ritual.
+One has been posted to Auckland since the inception of this ritual.
 It was good to see – April – as it will be bypassed back home.
 Note the attire.

 Stories were told, people faded, not the Hector.
 All day and all evening the Old Firm match was in the back of the mind.
 A 23.00 kick-off local time.
 Loosing a goal in the first minute was not a good start.
 Disaster loomed, a draw was snatched.
 We wuz robbed, as usual.